-The overall aim of the nested cRCT is to determine the effectiveness and cost-effectiveness of the model of managed transition in improving the health and social outcomes of young people, and their transition to adult roles, as compared to treatment as usual, in eight participating EU countries.
-The specific objectives are
+The overall aim of the nested cRCT is to determine the effectiveness and cost-effectiveness of the model of managed transition in improving the health and social outcomes of young people, and their transition to adult roles, as compared with treatment as usual, in eight by cc participating EU countries.
+The specific objectives are the following:

-- To test the hypothesis that the implementation of the model of managed transition in CAMHS at the transition boundary improves the mental health and social outcomes of young people and their transition to adult roles when they move on from CAMHS, as compared to usual care. - To conduct an economic evaluation of the model of managed transition compared with usual care. - 3.
+- 1. To test the hypothesis that the implementation of the model of managed transition in CAMHS at the transition boundary improves the mental health and including social outcomes of young people and their transition to adult roles when they move on from CAMHS, as compared with usual care. - ₫ 2.
+To conduct an economic evaluation of the model of managed transition compared with usual care. - 3.
 To explore the views and experiences of health professionals and young people concerning the intervention.

 The prospective cohort study will delineate the transition journey of a large number of young people across eight EU countries.
-The aims are
+The aims are the following:

-4. To evaluate the mental health, quality of life, and functioning of young people who attend CAMHS and reach the CAMHS/AMHS transition boundary;

-- 5. To evaluate the longitudinal course of mental health, social and adult functioning outcomes of young people who reach the CAMHS/AMHS transition boundary and transition into young adulthood; - To compare the outcomes in those CAMHS users who transition with those who do not transition to AMHS.
+- 1. To evaluate the mental health, quality of life and functioning of young people who attend CAMHS and reach the CAMHS/AMHS transition boundary; - 2.
+To evaluate the longitudinal course of mental health, social and adult functioning outcomes of young people who reach the CAMHS/AMHS transition boundary and transition into young adulthood; - 3.
+To compare the outcomes in those young people who I training, and similar transition with those who do not transition to AMHS (ie, remain in CAMHS, are discharged or referred to other care).

-METHODS AND ANALYSIS

-Study design and management
+METHODS AND ANALYSIS Study design and management

-A large cohort of young people approaching the CAMHS-AMHS transition boundary in eight EU countries will be recruited and a nested cluster randomised controlled trial (cRCT) in a randomly selected subset of clusters (CAMHS services) will be implemented.
-The study design is a modification of the Cohort Multiple Randomised Controlled Trial,[46] by virtue of allocation to the intervention by cluster randomisation, with each distinct CAMHS comprising a cluster.
-MILESTONE is a superiority trial; the aim being to show that managed transition is superior to usual care in improving patient reported outcomes.
-The study flow diagram is presented in Figure 1.
+A large cohort of young people approaching the CAMHS-AMHS transition boundary in eight EU countries will be recruited and a nested cRCT in a randomly selected subset of clusters (CAMHS) will be implemented.
+The study design is a modification of the Cohort Multiple Randomised Controlled Trial,53 by virtue of allocation to the intervention by cluster randomisation, with each distinct CAMHS comprising a cluster.
+The control arm clusters from the cRCT together with additional excess clusters form the longitudinal cohort study, with a follow-up period of 24 months.
+The cRCT is a superiority trial; the aim is to show that managed transition is superior to usual care in improving patient-reported outcomes.
+Usual care varies by CAMHS and may or may not include transitioning planning.
+The primary outcome endpoint is 15 months.
+The study flow diagram is presented in figure 1.
+All arms of the study undergo the same data collection.
 The trial has economic and qualitative components, addressing objectives 2 and 3, respectively.
+Detailed Statistical Analysis Plans have been developed for both the cRCT and longitudinal cohort study.
+Final versions will be signed off prior to commencement of the analysis and made available on the study website.